 If you like pomegranate jelly, which try some pomegranate jello?!
 I love all things pomegranate so do check out all of my pomegranate recipes, savory AND sweet!

-Once fully assembled with pastry cream and fresh fruit, the tart will not freeze will.
-You can freeze the sweet pastry crust raw and will keep in the freezer for up to 1 month.
+TO FREEZE: Once fully assembled with pastry cream and fresh fruit, the tart will NOT freeze will.
+You can freeze the sweet pastry dough raw and will keep in the freezer for up to 1 month.
 You can also place the dough in the tart pan and freeze it.
 You can also bake the crust and freeze it.
 Wrap tightly in plastic wrap before freezing.

 Pomegranate Fruit Tart